0x4248/notebook/source/content/01 Areas/Computer Science/2 Systems software/8/Types of Operating System.md

 ## Multi tasking system
 A multi tasking system allows for several programs to be running at the same time.

-Multi tasking systems also have support for multi users.
+Some multi tasking systems also have support for multiple users to be logged in at the same time.
 ## Embedded operating systems
 Embedded operating systems are usually found things like washing machines, microwaves and control systems.
 These embedded systems don't have many features.
 ## Real time operating system